SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 equations can either all change unknowns (i.e. variables) or all change parameters, but one cannot currently mix unknown variable and parameter changes within one individual event.

+Given an `AbstractSystem`, one can fetch its discrete events, and the discrete events of any subsystem inside of it using the `discrete_events(::AbstractSystem)` method, returning a vector of `ModelingToolkit.SymbolicDiscreteCallback` objects.

 ### Example: Injecting cells into a population